Inside Best Buy’s Communication Revolution

 • Fueling Communications Culture Topic & Discussion #2: Listening to Employees (Best Buy’s Employee Communication Team)

-Brad Anderston - Vice Chairman/CEO
+Brad Anderson - Vice Chairman/CEO

 Brian Dunn - President/COO

-• The center of Best Buy is its employees.
+• The center of Best Buy is its employees

 • Things that don’t have a reason to exist tend not to